ikarpiatkowski/ikarpiatkowski/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Web Development
+- 🔭 I’m currently working on school projects in web development
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning Node.js and React
 - 📫 How to reach me: ikarpiatkowski@proton.me